-'''

-/

-Applies the user defined EntryProcessor to the entry mapped by the key.

-Returns the object which is the result of the process() method of EntryProcessor.
+''' / Applies the user defined EntryProcessor to the entry mapped by the key.
+Returns the object which is the result of the process() method of EntryProcessor. / Object executeOnKey( K key, EntryProcessor entryProcessor );

-/

-Object executeOnKey( K key, EntryProcessor entryProcessor );

-'''

-\ Applies the user defined EntryProcessor to the entries mapped by the collection of keys.

-$\ast$ Returns the results mapped by each key in the collection.
+/ Applies the user defined EntryProcessor to the entries mapped by the collection of keys.
+Returns the results mapped by each key in the collection. / Map<K, Object> executeOnKeys( Set<K> keys, EntryProcessor entryProcessor );

-'''

-/

-Map<K, Object> executeOnKeys( Set<K> keys, EntryProcessor entryProcessor );

-/

-Applies the user defined EntryProcessor to the entry mapped by the key with

-specified ExecutionCallback to listen to event status and return immediately.
+/ Applies the user defined EntryProcessor to the entry mapped by the key with specified ExecutionCallback to listen to event status and return immediately. / void submitToKey( K key, EntryProcessor entryProcessor, ExecutionCallback callback );

-/

-void submitToKey( K key, EntryProcessor entryProcessor, ExecutionCallback callback );

-/

-Applies the user defined EntryProcessor to all entries in the map.
+/ Applies the user defined EntryProcessor to all entries in the map.
 Returns the results mapped by each key in the map.

-/

-Map<K, Object> executeOnEntries( EntryProcessor entryProcessor );

-/

-Applies the user defined EntryProcessor to the entries in the map which satisfies

-provided predicate.

-Returns the results mapped by each key in the map.
+Returns the results mapped by each key in the map. / '''

-/

-'''

-Map<K, Object> executeOnEntries( EntryProcessor entryProcessor, Predicate predicate );
+''' Map<K, Object> executeOnEntries( EntryProcessor entryProcessor );